LACMIP/emu/docs/_documentation/imaging.md

 If you are imaging specimens in the **type collection,** you may have to take more pictures than you would at the collections center.
 In addition, you will have to take pictures of the historic labels placed inside of the specimen’s container.
 Talk to the Collections Manager about the specifics of the organism you are imaging.

-> [!TIP]
+ℹ️ If you are unsure of how to image a particular type specimen, you may be able to locate where it was originally photographed for a publication and use that image as a reference.
-If you are unsure of how to image a particular type specimen, you may be able to locate where it was originally photographed for a publication and use that image as a reference.
+{: .notice--warning}

 ## Barcode
 Place the specimen label in the field of view such that the barcode is completely visible in the corner of the image.
 The barcode must not be visually obscured in any way.
 At this point, your desktop should look something like [this]({{ site.baseurl }}/assets/images/imaging_desktop.png).
 ## Capture